-Price Per Person: From $6,750 per person, no single supplement.
-Additional field trip fee of $270-$420 per person applies (fees vary according to which seminar student choses).
+Price Per Person: From $7,095 per person, no single supplement.
+Additional field trip fee of $300-$445 per person applies (fees vary according to which seminar student choses).
 Optional fees: Private bath and double rooms have limited availability.
-These requests may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis. $974 — Private bath supplemental; $487 — Double room supplemental.
+Requests for private baths may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis. $990 — Private bath supplemental; $495 — Double room supplemental (on request only).

-Cost Includes: Nineteen nights at Merton College in a single dormitory room with semi- private bathroom (upgrades available); tuition; full daily breakfast; mid-morning tea and biscuits during seminar sessions; lunch on weekdays; dinner on weekdays and Sundays; general lectures and receptions; and services of on-site Program Director.
+Cost Includes: Nineteen nights at Merton and Worcester Colleges in a single dormitory room with semi- private bathroom (upgrades available); tuition; full daily breakfast; mid-morning tea and biscuits during seminar sessions; lunch on weekdays; dinner on weekdays and Sundays; general lectures and receptions; and services of on-site Program Director.

 Cost Does Not Include: International airfare; ground transportation; costs of passports and visas (if needed); meals other than those specified; beverages; optional tipping or gratuities; travel insurance; and other expenses of a personal nature (liquor, laundry, etc.).

 Mobility and Fitness To Travel: Passengers requiring special assistance, including without limitation those who permanently or periodically use a wheelchair, must be accompanied by someone who is fit and able to assist them, and who will be totally responsible for providing all required assistance.
 There are no elevators at Merton College.
 You should be able to climb one to two flights of medieval-era stairs.